bSI-InfraRoom/IFC-infra-unit-test/UT-Georeferencing-Survey-12d-1/readme.md

 This IFC file has a survey consisting of:

-- one survey point with name "SF LE" and Point Id "7A".
+- a one point survey string with survey string name "SF LE" and the one point having Point Id "7A".

 The coordinates are in Easting, Northing and AHD for the map projection MGA2020 Zone 56.
 The Horizontal and Vertical datums, and Map Projection, are specified in IfcProjectedCRS.